- Mens Sports

 Kathy enters her first season on the coaching staff.
 Kathy was a member of the Cornerstone women's soccer team for four years (2009-12) and was the starting goalkeeper during her junior and senior seasons.
 Kathy's roll during her first season will be coaching the goalkeepers.
 She is currently working and finishing her undergraduate degree in Education.
 Kathy resides in Grand Rapids, Mich. .

-Aimee Luurtsema begins her second season as an assistant coach for the women's soccer program.
+Aimee Luurtsema begins her third season as an assistant coach for the women's soccer program.
 In addition to her duties with the Golden Eagles soccer team, Luurtsema is the assistant sports information director for Cornerstone athletics.

 Luurtsema is a Grandville, Michigan native.
 She came to Cornerstone after graduating from Hudsonville Unity Christian and furthering her education and soccer career at Liberty University in Lynchburg, Virginia.